josephCMY/ArabianSea_Nov2020_BGEnKF_study/README.md

-# BGEnKF Test Case: Arabian Sea MCS on Nov 2020
+# BGEnKF Test Case: Indian Ocean Oct 2011 MJO Event

 Wrote and implemented the BGEnKF to do window channel (10.2 um) DA.